Quick answer

 Can my child help choose the lullaby with Sleepytale?

 Yes, and that is part of the fun.
-With Sleepytale, kids and parents can shape lullabies and stories together, picking the gentle theme or the little details, so the music feels like theirs.
-It can also be a quiet creative moment with Cleo as a friendly guide before sleep.
+Cleo is a friend your child talks to, so kids and parents can shape a lullaby together, picking the gentle theme or the little details, and the same goes for a musical, a story, or a rhyme.
+It can be a quiet creative moment at any hour, not only before sleep.
 The result is a lullaby that belongs to your child and a calmer, more connected end to the day.

 Lullabies Made for Your Child, Not a Library